arianastarrr/FletchingTable1.21.7/README.md

     autoMixinEnvironmentClientPrefix = "net.minecraft.client" //default
-    // Sets the prefix required for mixin targets to set the "auto" environment to "server" autoMixinEnvironmentServerPrefix = "null" //default }
+    // Sets the prefix required for mixin targets to set the "auto" environment to "server" autoMixinEnvironmentServerPrefix = "null" //default
+    // Sets the default behavior for interface injections enableAutoInterfaceInjections = false //default
+}
 ```